 What about the Garden?

 It occurred to me that Jesus’ sufferings en route to the Cross have an important role to play in deciding what Jesus took to be the meaning of his pain and suffering, and the intensity of his suffering in the Garden (Mk 14:32-34; Mt 26.36-46; Lk 22.43-44) came to mind.
-How are we to understand this suffering relative to claims that it is divine abandonment experienced as godforsakenness which gives Jesus’ suffering its redemptive value?
+How are we to understand this suffering relative to claims that it is divine abandonment experienced as godforsakenness which gives Jesus’ sufferings their redemptive value?
 In the Garden Jesus suffers beyond description, sweating blood.
 He confesses that he is at the point of death.
 He offers his humanity in all its finitude and natural weakness to God, truly wishing for there to be another way.

 My fundamental point is that this suffering is healing and transformative in our lives precisely because the Father’s personal presence and affection are present, defining Jesus’ own self-perception and understanding of his pain at a level nothing could deconstruct or wrest from his heart.
-There, friends, is our saving act.
+There, friends, is the saving act.
 The reason nothing can separate us from the love of God in Christ (Rom 8) is because nothing can separate God from himself in Christ.